yuliiayarova/Google-Forms-Lite-Clone/README.md

 - GraphQL API with in-memory storage
 - RTK Query for data fetching and mutations
 - React Router for page navigation
+- Client-side validation using Yup
+- Clean UI styled with CSS Modules

 ---